gcalica/IntelliG/README.md

 Although I did set many mappings, my goal is not to map every single action.
 There are even default IntelliJ keybinds I prefer to use over some of my own mappings that I had set.
 I use a combination of the default IDE keybindings, my IdeaVim mappings, vim's own keybinds, and finally my mouse.
-If you need a config that maps even more actions provided by IntelliJ for a true keyboard and home row-centric experience, I recommend checking out [Intellimacs](https://github.com/MarcoIeni/intellimacs).

 # Usage
 Just looking around for inspiration?
 See [File Structure](#file-structure) to see how I organized the files.